Unit 2 Ferry Wharf

-This is a cost that I know only too well although personally, I have always considered this an investment in my children and my career.
-But there have been many occasions where I have questioned whether it was financially worth my while pursuing my career and returning to work.
+This is a cost that I know only too well – although personally, I have always considered this an investment in my children and my career.
+But there have been many occasions where I have questioned whether it was financially worth my while to pursue my career and return to work.

 One of my problems was that I always wanted to pretend I was superwoman and could do it all and was always too proud to ask for help or admit I was struggling.
-I had no problems building a network of business contacts but was terrible at building a network of mummy networks’ in fact rhyme time’ at the local library was and remains my greatest fear.
-It has taken me almost eight years to build a network of fellow parents on whose support, friendship, and supplies of red wine I can depend on.
+I had no problems building a network of business contacts but was terrible at building a network of ‘mummy networks’ – in fact – ‘rhyme time’ at the local library was and remains my greatest fear.
+It has taken me almost eight years to build a network of fellow parents whose support, friendship, and supplies of red wine I can depend on.

 My personal opinion is that this is absolutely true although it has taken me a number of years to feel confident enough to call out and challenge a lack of diversity (in all areas) on Boards.

 I was very pleased when Tim Wates, Chair of C2C LEP, asked me to become the Board’s diversity sponsor and for his support in recognising that our board needs to reflect the population that it represents.
 Making these changes, however, are not easy and takes time and work in developing our networks, our contacts, and our pipeline.
 We need to understand what the barriers are to more women applying to join boards.
 Is it where/how we advertise, the times we meet, how we promote role models, and having mentors who champion us, believe in us, and support us?

 Some of my personal bugbears are – Board meetings that are always scheduled in the school holidays or overrun late into the evening, appointment panels with zero diversity of gender or ethnicity, and being the lone ‘troublemaker’.